The Tundra Mitt by Dakine is one of the warmest mittens tested. Its single construction is bomber, keeping you warm on cold days in the mountains.

 This mitten has a single layer construction and a wrist cuff that fits best underneath a jacket.
-Like the Kinco Pigskin Leather, this is a simple glove with limited features.
+This is a simple glove with limited features.
 It has a small clasp to hold the mittens together when not in use, in addition to an adjustable cuff closure.
-It does not feature touch-screen compatibility, leashes, or a nose wipe like that featured on the Burton Gore-Tex Glove - Women's or the Outdoor Research Arete - Women's glove.
+It does not feature touch-screen compatibility, leashes, or a nose wipe like that featured in other products in this review.

 We loved the many features!
 Removable leashes, mitt clips, female-specific fit, adjustable cuffs, and easy-pull on loops.

 Durability and Construction

 The Tundra Mitt is constructed of a polyester shell and durable leather palm.
 However, despite the nice materials, the stitches are longer and not as well crafted.
 Our tests revealed that it packed out slightly throughout our three-month testing period.
 That said, it does have a two-year warranty, and we believe this mitt could last a few years.

 The palm features a water-repellant leather palm that is fairly durable!

 If you're looking for one of the warmest mitts out there, the Dakine Tundra Mitt is where it's at.
 We found its best application is cold-weather resort skiing.

 Being one of the warmest mitten tested, this product fills a specific niche.
 However, the sticker price of $120 seems a little high for where it landed in our metrics.
 That said, if warmth is your priority, this may be a great choice.

 The Dakine Tundra Mitt is perfect for sitting on an ice cold ski lift on the coldest days of winter.
 It'll keep your hands roasty toasty.